Laura Ferguson, PhD, SM, MA

 Director, Program on Global Health & Human Rights

-Assistant Professor of Preventive Medicine, Department of Preventive Medicine
+Associate Professor of Population and Public Health Sciences, Department of Preventive Medicine

 Keck School of Medicine of USC